joncarlmatthews/handmade/README.md

 To just build the program, hit **Ctrl** + **Shift** + **B**

-Note, the first time you open the shell you'll need to run the shell batch file first.
+Note, before you can build the program for the first time you'll need to run the shell batch file first.

 ```> shell.bat```